Lexington Manslaughter Lawyer

 Why You Should Hire Oakley & Oakley, LLC

 When you’ve been charged with a crime like manslaughter, you need to take immediate steps to protect yourself.
 A great start involves hiring a Lexington criminal defense attorney to help you stand up and fight.
-At Oakley & Oakley, LLC, our attorneys are known for being fierce and powerful advocates for the people of Fayette County.
-When you hire our law firm to take the lead on your defense, we will:
+My name is Jay Oakley, and I am known for being a fierce and powerful advocate for the people of Fayette County.
+When you hire me to take the lead on your defense, I will:

 - Protect your constitutional rights

 - Conduct a thorough investigation into your arrest